Alleged Racist Wrestling Referee Demands High School Wrestler Chop Off Dreadlocks Or Forfeit Match

 High school wrestler Andrew Johnson has been growing out his dreadlocks for quite some time.
-He has wrestled for awhile with the dreadlocks and without controversy.
-Until recently.
+He has wrestled for a while with the dreadlocks and without controversy, until recently.
 When Johnson walked out onto the mat to compete this week, he was informed by referee Alan Maloney, who supposedly has a history of alleged racist behavior, that he had to cut his dreadlocks or else forfeit his match during a dual meet between Buena Regional High School in New Jersey and Oakcrest High School.

-Johnson, who wrestles at 120 pounds, stood solemnly on the mat, his head dropped down, as a person snips away at his dreadlocks with scissors, reported SNJ Today News.
+Johnson, who wrestles at 120 pounds, stood solemnly on the mat, his head dropped down, as a person snips away at his dreadlocks with scissors, reported SNJ Today News, per NJ.com.
 The referee can be seen in the video observing the dramatic ordeal.
 His teammates kept approaching him during the presumably emotionally painful process to show support for their friend.

 Maloney isn’t a stranger to racial incidents.
-According to social media posts and NJ Advance Media staff writers, referee Alan Maloney used a racial slur in public at a social gathering of athletic officials in March 2016, SNJ Today News reported.
+According to social media posts and NJ Advance Media staff writers, Maloney used a racial slur in public at a social gathering of athletic officials in March 2016.
 Maloney, who is Caucasian, used the racial slur during an argument regarding homemade wine made at a Jersey Shore condo where athletic officials gathered following a youth tournament in Wildwood.

 Maloney alleged jabbed another official, Preston Hamilton, who is black, in the chest, reported MSN News.
 Hamilton then slammed Maloney to the ground over the remark, SNJ Today News shared.